evrythng/wot-a-mashup/README.md

 integrate direct support for the EVRYTHNG Web of Things API into Clickscript as a showcase of how EVRYTHNG makes it easy build Web of Things apps.

-It is real work in progress and you should rather consider cloning/forking the main [ClickScript](http://github.com/clickscript) project if you aren't interested in the EVRYTHNG integration.

 The forks adds:
 * 2 EVYTHNG modules, one for reading Thng properties, one for updating them.